-Anti-bullying strategies employed by our school include regular Student Well-Being surveys, "Way to Go" class sessions, Circle Time, Restorative Practice Conferences, Support Plans and feedback contributions from teachers and assistants.
+Anti-bullying strategies employed by our school include regular Student Well-Being surveys, Circle Time, Restorative Practice Conferences, Support Plans and feedback contributed by teachers and assistants.

 Duty teachers and Year 6 Peer Mediators keep a record of playground behaviour and report back to the leadership team on issues that arise.
-Buzz Club and The Friendship Chair contributes to an anti-bullying climate.
+The Reading Garden and The Friendship Chair contribute to an anti-bullying climate.
 In the event of bullying, the principles of Restorative Practice are applied to restore, heal and build a stronger, positive social climate.